 As touched on above, marketing must be aligned with sales for the process to work.
 Sales and marketing need to work together to define targets.
 Together, they need to define messages for different elements of the customer decision-making team.
 Those messages will change as the sales process progresses.

 Once the process is running sales must have an intimate understanding of what marketing is doing and vice versa.
 It all sounds so easy in theory.

 In practice, personalities and agendas tend to get in the way.
 Leadership is key but often the leader can lean towards one side or the other based on their background.

 Targeting The Right Customers

 Account-based selling is resource-intensive.
 To work it must have the support of the full organisation.
 To be blunt, any customer subject to an account-based selling process must be worth the time and effort.

-Deciding which customers are part of the process is key.
+Deciding which customers are part of the process and on the target account list is key.
 As is how the sales organisation will deal with a much larger set of customers who are excluded.

 Sales, marketing and often operations and higher management must all align on who is part of the process and who is not.
 They must all be clear on the reasons behind those decisions.